 Eating a proper meal after a workout is important no matter how long it is.
 The key to optimizing each and every workout is to eat a proper meal to help the body recover from exercise.

-My goal is to know what I am eating before my workout so that I am not tempted to pull into a drive-through.
-It’s even better if I have meal prepped ahead of time so all I have to do it pop whatever it is I am going to eat in the microwave as soon as I walk through the door.
+My goal is to know what I am eating before my workout so that I am not tempted to pull into a drive-thru.
+It’s even better if I have a meal prepped ahead of time so all I have to do is pop it in the microwave as soon as I walk through the door.

 The goal should be to make sure you are working to achieve new heights in and out the gym.

 Tips to help with what to eat after a workout